NikeSpengler/ReactJSON/README.md

 # ReactJSON
-### This is a fullstack project made with React and a JSON server
+## A fullstack project made with React and a JSON server

 ### To get started, you can run: